mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ### Summary

-This text explains how to customize the Journal report in QuickBooks Online, focusing on adding and removing columns, sorting transactions, and saving customizations.
+This text explains how to customize the Journal report, focusing on adding and removing columns, sorting transactions, and saving customizations.
 The Journal report is particularly useful for tracking transactions by the order of creation, helping identify and correct date-related mistakes.

-### Steps for Customizing the Journal Report in QuickBooks Online
+### Steps for Customizing the Journal Report

 1. **Open the Journal Report:**
    - Click `Reports` in the left navigation panel.